massovercharge/HomeServer/README.md

 ## Shared storage between Proxmox containers using bind mounts

 ### Mount usb disk by uuid
-1. List the uudi of all connected devices:
+1. List the UUIDs of all connected devices:
 ```
 blkid
 ```